ONEARMY/community-platform/README.md

 ## 🤝 &nbsp; Contributions

 Contributions, issues and feature requests are very welcome.
 Please make sure to read the [Contributing Guide](/CONTRIBUTING.md) before making a pull request.

+It also covers lots of handy additional information such as setting up a local server, or finding [good first issues](https://github.com/ONEARMY/community-platform/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22Good+first+issue%22++label%3A%22Help+wanted%22+) to work on

 ## 🌟 &nbsp; Core Team